-- Type 1 diabetes is a chronic health condition in which your body’s endocrine part of the pancreas doesn’t produce enough insulin, and your blood sugar (glucose) level becomes too high.
+- Type 1 diabetes (T1D) is a chronic health condition in which your body’s endocrine part of the pancreas doesn’t produce enough insulin, and your blood sugar (glucose) level becomes too high.

 This claim has some science behind it, but it’s a bit of an oversimplification.

-Over time, untreated diabetes can cause damage to your blood vessels, including the vessels in your brain.
-Since many people who have type 2 diabetes don’t know that they have the condition, those with type 2 diabetes have a higher risk of this kind of damage.
+Over time, untreated diabetes can cause damage to your blood vessels, including vessels in your brain.
+Many people who have T2D don’t know that they have the condition, which may delay diagnosis and treatment.

-Risk factors for type 2 diabetes include:
+Risk factors for T2D can include:

 - memory loss that affects daily living and social interactions